 Hydrate Hydrate Hydrate

 Finally, both dogs and humans often struggle to stay hydrated.
 For dogs, dry kibble is often a contributing factor.
 For humans, caffeine, soda, salty foods, and a general distaste for water are often to blame.
 If your dog does not drink enough (dark urine with a strong odor is a telltale sign), add a small amount of low-sodium chicken broth to your pet’s water dish.
+You should always pay attention to your pup’s water intake, as it can show you a lot about their health.
+Both increased and decreased water intake is the sign you should not avoid and consult with your veterinarian.
+Are you aware of how much water should your dog drink?
 To encourage yourself to stay hydrated, carry a water bottle with you everywhere you go and drink one glass of water for every diuretic (i.e. wine, beer, coffee, soda, etc.) that you consume.